gofralang/gofra/README.md

 ---

 ### Hello world example
-###### (For now, language is mostly bare-metal so in this example there is raw `write` syscall and file descriptor usage)
+###### (For now, language is mostly bare-metal so in this example there is raw `sc_write` syscall and file descriptor usage)
 ```
 include "std.gof"
+func void main
-FD_STD_OUT "Hello, World!\n" write
+    FD_STD_OUT "Hello, World!\n" sc_write drop
+end
 ```

 ### Compatibility
-Language currently have codegen only for MacOS ARM64
+Language currently have codegenS only for:
+- AARCH64 MacOS (Darwin)
+- x86_64 Linux

 ### Features
-- Native (codegen assembly for ARM64)
+- Native (codegen assembly)
-- Type safe (at least somehow, validates stack usage and tries to infer types so you wont mess up)
+- Type safety (Validates stack usage and tries to infer types so you wont mess up)
 - Mostly self explanation errors (Tries to help you and correct your intentions)
-- Optimizer (Helps optimize resulting assembly for codegen so your default usage will not be overwhelmed by language)
+- Optimizer (DCE, CF, Helps optimize resulting assembly for codegen so your default usage will not be overwhelmed by language)
+- FFI with `global`/`extern` function modifers (there is CLI flags to emit an library/object file)
 - Simple CLI for working with language (simple toolkit)